treeverse/lakeFS/docs/understand/use_cases/cicd_for_data.md

 The tutorial provides a lakeFS environment, python flask server, a Jupyter notebook and sample data sets to demonstrate the integration of lakeFS hooks with Apache Spark and Python.
 It runs on Docker Compose.

-To understand how hooks work and how to configure hooks in your production system, refer to the documentation: [Hooks]({{ site.baseurl }}/understand/use_cases/cicd_for_data.md#using-hooks-as-data-quality-gates).
+To understand how hooks work and how to configure hooks in your production system, refer to the documentation: [Hooks][data-quality-gates].

 ![lakeFS hooks - Promotion workflow]({{ site.baseurl }}/assets/img/promotion_workflow.png)